William Hoyle (temperance reformer)

+William Hoyle (5 November 1831 – 26 February 1886) was an English temperance and vegetarianism advocate, writer, and cotton manufacturer.
+He was active in the United Kingdom Alliance, the British Temperance League, and the Vegetarian Society.

 Biography

+Early life and business career

-Hoyle born in Rossendale Valley was the fourth child of poor Methodist parents.
-He worked in a mill from the age of eight and was fully employed as a mill worker by the age of thirteen.
-Several years later he was a full operative, supervising several looms.
-He became a vegetarian at the age of seventeen for economic and hygienic reasons.
+Hoyle was born in the Rossendale Valley on 5 November 1831, the fourth child of poor Methodist parents.
+He began work in a mill at the age of eight and was fully employed as a mill worker by the age of 13.
+He later became a full operative and supervised several looms.

+In 1851, Hoyle was a cotton manufacturer at Brooksbottom with his father.
+He established his own mill at Tottington in 1859, which employed 500 men by 1877.
+He married Alice Fenton in 1859; they had a son and a daughter.

+Temperance work

 Hoyle became a teetotaller in about 1846.
-He was a cotton manufacturer at Brooksbottom with his father in 1851.
-He established his own mill at Tottington in 1859 which employed 500 men by 1877.

-Hoyle contributed to the statistical literature of the temperance movement.
-He authored books and pamphlets on the topic.
-Hoyle was elected a Fellow of the Statistical Society.
-Hoyle was an executive member and vice-president of the United Kingdom Alliance.
-He was the treasurer of the British Temperance League.
-He married his wife Alice in 1859.
-They had a son and daughter.
+He wrote books and pamphlets on temperance and contributed to its statistical literature.
+He was elected a Fellow of the Statistical Society, was an executive member and vice-president of the United Kingdom Alliance, and served as treasurer of the British Temperance League.

+Vegetarianism

-Hoyle was secretary of a local vegetarian society at Crawshawbooth in the 1850s.
-He contributed to the vegetarian Dietetic Reformer.
+Hoyle became a vegetarian at the age of 17 for economic and hygienic reasons.
+In the 1850s, he was secretary of a local vegetarian society at Crawshawbooth.
+He contributed to The Dietetic Reformer.
 His pamphlet Food: Its Nature and Adaptability: An Argument for Vegetarian Diet was published in 1864.
 He was a vice-president of the Vegetarian Society.

+Death and posthumous publication

+Hoyle died at Southport on 26 February 1886.
+He had been in ill health before his death, and had travelled to Southport on medical advice in the hope that rest and a change of air would aid his recovery.

-Hoyle died at Southport in 1886.
-Frederic Richard Lees edited and published Hoyle's final work, Wealth and Social Progress which includes a biographical essay of Hoyle.
+Frederic Richard Lees edited and published Hoyle's final work, Wealth and Social Progress in Relation to Thrift, Temperance and Trade, in 1887.
+The volume included a biographical essay on Hoyle.